instadw/instadwell-blog/_posts/2026-1-09-top-10-co-living-spaces-in-dlf-phase-4-and-cyber-city-walk-to-work-guide-2026.md

 author: Sanchit
 category: Student
 date: 2026-1-09T09:14:00.000+05:30
+faq:
+  - question: "Is there a single room PG in Sector 28 Gurgaon?"
+    answer: "Yes.
+Sector 28 sits within the DLF Phase 4 belt.
+HelloWorld Spiti and HelloWorld Ross offer private single rooms from ₹16,000.
+For the most affordable single room, Zolo Nivaas starts from ₹14,000."
+  - question: "Is there a boys PG in Sector 28 Gurgaon?"
+    answer: "Yes.
+Zolo Mansion (from ₹13,500) and Zolo Nivaas (from ₹14,000) are the most budget-friendly managed choices for male residents.
+For premium walk-to-office, HelloWorld Cybercity starts from ₹18,000."
+  - question: "Is there a girls PG in Sector 28 Gurgaon?"
+    answer: "Yes.
+HelloWorld Milan and HelloWorld Ross both accommodate female residents in managed, professionally secured buildings.
+Sector 27/28 is one of the safer residential zones in Gurgaon due to its RWA-managed layout and proximity to Rapid Metro."
+  - question: "Is there a co-living space in Sector 27 Gurgaon?"
+    answer: "Yes.
+HelloWorld Spiti, HelloWorld Milan, and HelloWorld Mansion are all in the Sector 27 corridor, 10 to 15 minutes' walk from Galleria and minutes from the DLF Phase 1 Rapid Metro station.
+Sector 27 offers the same Cyber City connectivity as DLF Phase 4 at a lower rent."
+  - question: "What is the PG rent in Sector 27 Gurgaon?"
+    answer: "Managed PG rents in Sector 27 start from ₹13,500 at Zolo Mansion and go up to ₹20,000+ at HelloWorld Luxuria.
+Mid-range options like HelloWorld Kabana and HelloWorld Alexa sit between ₹15,000 and ₹15,500."
+  - question: "Is there a PG near Cyber City Gurgaon for females?"
+    answer: "Yes.
+HelloWorld Cybercity is the closest managed property to Cyber City.
+HelloWorld Ross is a quieter option for female professionals.
+The 6-minute Rapid Metro from DLF Phase 1 station to IndusInd Bank Cyber City station is also a practical commute option."
+  - question: "Is there a PG near Cyber City Gurgaon for males?"
+    answer: "Yes.
+HelloWorld Cybercity offers the closest walk-to-office from ₹18,000.
+For value, Zolo Nivaas (₹14,000) and HelloWorld Kabana (₹15,000) cover Sector 27 with Rapid Metro access to Cyber City in under 10 minutes."
+  - question: "What is the price of DLF Phase 4 PGs?"
+    answer: "DLF Phase 4 PG prices in 2026 start from ₹13,500 at Zolo Mansion and go up to ₹20,000+ at HelloWorld Luxuria.
+Standard managed co-living falls between ₹15,000 and ₹18,000.
+Summer electricity bills can add ₹2,000 due to Gurgaon's commercial power tariffs."
 ---

 DLF Phase 4 (Sector 27 & 28) is the "Goldilocks Zone" of Gurgaon.
 It is posh enough to be safe, close enough to Cyber City to walk, and home to the legendary Galleria Market.
 If you want to ditch the cab and reclaim your life, this is where you live.